MohammedGousemohiyuddinYekkaluru/qr-code-component/README.md

    height: 100vh;
 }

+## 📈 Continued Development

-I want to improve further by:
+### I want to improve further by:

-Practicing more Frontend Mentor challenges
+- Practicing more Frontend Mentor challenges

-Refining my responsive design skills
+- Refining my responsive design skills

-Getting more comfortable with CSS variables and utility classes.
+- Getting more comfortable with CSS variables and utility classes.

+classes

+## 🙌 Acknowledgments

-Challenge by Frontend Mentor
+- Challenge by Frontend Mentor
 .
-Coded by Mohammed Gouse.
+- Coded by Mohammed Gouse.